brandur/sorg/content/fragments-drafts/implicit-behavior.md

 One thing that makes Ruby one of the most dangerous languages out there is that its meta-programming conventions invite abuse.
 Take ActiveRecord's `after_save` and `before_save` hooks for example.
-There are valid use cases for both, but there's going to be an irresistable background force that will make these likely to be exploited over time.
+There are valid use cases for both, but there's going to be an irresistible background force that will make these likely to be exploited over time.